SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

 ## Authorization:

 Authorization isn't that big of a deal.
 This API uses a token based authentication so whenever a request is made that requires authentication, you'll need to add a token to the authorization header of the request.
 The authorization header should look like this `Authentication: Bearer <token>`.
-It is very important that the `Bearer` keyword is there because it tells the server what type of authenticaion is being used.
-The token will most likely be stored in the cookies of the client and it'll have to be attatched maually to the request.
+It is very important that the `Bearer` keyword is there because it tells the server what type of authentication is being used.
+The token will most likely be stored in the cookies of the client and it'll have to be attached manually to the request.

 ## Routes